infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 According to Aangan[^3], Children are helped to develop socially acceptable behaviour by encouraging and reinforcing acceptable behaviour and a constructive staff response to inappropriate behaviour.
 Effective caregiving is a combination of setting boundaries and structures and providing autonomy.

 ### Methods
+According to Aangan's manual[^3], the following methods can be used to discipline children
-- Verbal reprimands and redirection- let child know what's unacceptable and why
+- **Verbal reprimands and redirection**- let child know what's unacceptable and why
 	- Whenever a child is seen engaging in unacceptable behavior or is found doing something that is unacceptable, the child should be first asked what he/she was up to.
 Listen to children.
 After knowing what the child was doing, an adult can explain why a behavior is inappropriate.
 	- When correcting behavior, provide a calm explanation for your preferences.Giving a reason helps children understand the implications of their behavior for others
 	- Encourage children to ask questions about rules and have a discussion with them on why certain rules are important.
 	- By teaching children to be blindly compliant, we are discouraging critical thinking, which is a valuable characteristic.
 This not only hampers critical thinking but teaches them that adults are always right which is untrue.
-- Apologies and Contracts : Take responsibility for actions, assign consequences and ways to make amends
+- **Apologies and Contracts** : Take responsibility for actions, assign consequences and ways to make amends
 	- Make the child take responsibility - ask them to think about what they could do differently that could work better and be more constructive
 	- In order to avoid shaming, embarrassing or humiliating the child, the caregivers should hold this conversation one- on-one with the child and avoid confronting the child in front of the other children.
 	- Talk about inappropriate behavior without demeaning their self worth or attacking their personality or character.